gitkraken/vscode-gitlens/CONTRIBUTING.md

 ### Pre-releases

 The [Publish Pre-release workflow](.github/workflows/cd-pre.yml) is automatically run every AM unless no new changes have been committed to `main`.
+This workflow can also be manually triggered by running the `Publish Pre-release` workflow from the Actions tab, no more than once per hour (because of the versioning scheme).

 ### Insiders (deprecated use pre-release instead)